nodeshift/nodejs-reference-architecture/docs/development/npm-publishing.md

 #### Tests and Docs

-For your tests and any extra documentation, like API reference docs, that goes beyond the packages README, it's your preference on whether to publish them or not.
-For modules that the team publishes, the tests are not included.
+For your tests and any extra documentation, like API reference docs, that goes beyond the packages README, you can choose to publish them or not.
+For modules that the team publishes we:
+* include docs
+* exclude tests

 Not including these files can decrease the size of the package that is being installed.
 If the source code for the package is hosted on github, it is a common practice to use github pages to host any API reference docs and provide a link to those in the README and the package.json.